 Company Debt Expert James Falla discusses the affect of a Pre-pack Administration on the company's employees.
 For more business debt advice visit www.companydebtadvice.net

-Will Employees be retained in Pre Pack Liquidation?
+Will Employees be retained in a Pre Pack?

-Clearly the loss of any jobs as a result of Pre Pack Liquidation is undesirable and potentially devastating for those involved.
-However if a profitable company can emerge this will protect some jobs.
-It will also create the opportunity to employ more people in the future.
+The loss of any jobs as a result of a Pre Pack is undesirable.
+However if a profitable company can emerge this will protect some if not all jobs for the future.

-What rights do Employees have in Pre Pack Liquidation?
+What rights do Employees have in Pre Pack?

 If the new company no longer needs the services of any of the old employees it can make them redundant.
 However the redundancy process must take into account all the rights that they accumulated within the old company including holiday entitlement and length of service.

 If employees are made redundant without taking into account their full employment rights they may have grounds to take action against the new company for unfair dismissal.

 Because all employees and their rights must be transferred to the new company a Pre Pack cannot be used to avoid the costs of a redundancy programme.